webDevBig/golem-js-preview-program/tasks/5-run-tasks-in-parallel/FEEDBACK.md

 [

 Were the tasks and instructions adequate and clear?
+Everything is clear except realsr-ncnn-vulkan, but I maybe it's only for me

 Is there anything you would improve about the JS Preview program?
+Everything works fine
 ]